-Having established what knowledge the system is given, we proceed to explain our process.
+Having established what knowledge Fanoos is given, we proceed to explain our process.
 First, users select a question type $q_t$ and the content of the question $q_c$ to query the system.
 That is, $q=(q_t, q_c)$, where $q_t$ is a member of the first column of \cref{tab:questionDescriptions} and $q_c$ is a sentence in disjunctive normal form (DNF) over a subset of $P$ that obeys the restrictions listed in \cref{tab:questionDescriptions}.
-To ease discussion, we will refer to variables and sets of variable assignments that $p$ accepts ($AC$) and those that $p$ illuminates ($IL$), with the intuition being that the user wants to know what configuration of illuminated variables result in the variable configurations accepted by $q_c$; see \cref{tab:questionDescriptions} for example queries.
-In other words, when a users asks a question, Fanoos answers by describing a collection of situations that necessarily include those related to the user's question; this answer is conservative in that it may include additional situations, but never intentionally excludes cases.
+To ease discussion, we will refer to variables and sets of variable assignments that $q$ accepts ($\textit{AC}_q$) and those that $p$ illuminates ($\textit{IL}_q$), with the intuition being that the user wants to know what configuration of illuminated variables result in (or result from) the variable configurations accepted by $q_c$; see \cref{tab:questionDescriptions} for example queries.
+In other words, when a user asks a question, Fanoos answers by describing a collection of situations that necessarily include those related to the user's question; this answer is conservative in that it may include additional situations, but never intentionally excludes cases.

 With question $q$ provided, we analyze the learned system $L$ to find subsets in the inputs $S_I$ and outputs $S_O$ that agree with configuration $q_c$ and may over-approximate the behavior of $L$.
-Specifically, we use CEGAR \cite{clarke2000counterexample,clarke2003verification} with boxes (hyper-cubes) as abstractions and a random choice between a bisection or trisection along the longest normalized axis as the refinement process to find the collect of box tuples, B, specified below:
+Specifically, we adopt an approach inspired by \CEGAR\ \cite{clarke2000counterexample,clarke2003verification} with boxes (hyper-cubes) as abstractions and a random choice between a bisection or trisection along the longest normalized axis as the refinement process to find the collect of box tuples, B, specified below: